itsmeshabeeb/amazoncloudwatchagent/Note.md

-here we are going to push application logs to cloudwatch logs woth the help of Cloudwatch agent
+here we are going to push application logs to cloudwatch logs with the help of Cloudwatch agent